 Photographing Greenland: Light and Color

-This image looks like a pretty straightforward documentary photo of a town on the edge of water in the arctic.
+This image looks like a pretty straightforward documentary photo of a settlement on the edge of the sea in the arctic.
 You probably won't be too surprised if I told you it was made in Greenland.

 So, for folks unused to this kind of scene, what makes it interesting?